-CSL3103 Introduction to Counseling A consideration of the principles of various counseling theories and their application human problems from the perspective of the pastoral ministry.
-Prerequisite: PSY PSY2103 Introduction to Psychology An introduction to the study of man, with special attention to the origin and development of human behavior, individual differences in intelligence and aptitum motivation, emotions, and sensory functions.
-3 hours ide, Social Science SSC3103 Biblical Archaeology A study of archaeological findings in areas of the world where Biblical events of with a comparison of Bible statements with the archaeological evidence.
-3 hours ecurred,
+CSL3103 Introduction to Counseling

+A consideration of the principles of various counseling theories and their application to human problems from the perspective of the pastoral ministry.
+Prerequisite: PSY2103.

+PSY2103 Introduction to Psychology 3 hours

+An introduction to the study of man, with special attention to the origin and development of human behavior, individual differences in intelligence and aptitude, motivation, emotions, and sensory functions.

+Social Science

+SSC3103 Biblical Archaeology 3 hours

+A study of archaeological findings in areas of the world where Biblical events occurred, with a comparison of Bible statements with the archaeological evidence.

-SSC3203 Cultural Anthropology
+SSC3203 Cultural Anthropology 3 hours